oapicf/pinterest-sdk/clients/javascript/generated/docs/MediaApi.md

 let apiInstance = new PinterestSdk.MediaApi();
 let opts = {
-  'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25 // Number | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+  'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25 // Number | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.
 };
 apiInstance.mediaList(opts, (error, data, response) => {
   if (error) {